 Sell Your Business for More with a Sale to a Strategic Buyer

 Most business sales involve the sale of a business to another owner/operator who will continue to operate it as a standalone business.
 In this sale, the price is based on what is called the “financial” value and the buyer is a "financial buyer".
 This value is based on the financial results of the business being sold – the asset value, income value, or market value.
 However, in other sales, where one business is bought by another business, the buyer may have some unique strengths that make the business being bought more valuable to it.
+Or, the buyer will earn more just by eliminating duplicate expenses.
 This is referred to as a “strategic” value and the buyer is a "strategic buyer".

-How to Get a Stategic Buyer to Pay More
+How to Get a Strategic Buyer to Pay The Best Price